HamzaElHammoutidev/Data-Pipeline-With-Airflow/README.md

 ## Custom Build Operators
  - *CreateTablesOperator* : Create Data Warehouse tables based on a script file
  - *StageS3ToRedshiftOperator*: Load Data from S3 files into Redshift Staging Tables
- - *LoadFactOperator* : Data Processing, Normalization and Loading into Redshift Star-Schema Fact Table
+ - *LoadFactOperator* : Data Processing, Normalization and Loading into Redshift Star-Schema Fact Table using SQL Only
- - *LoadDimensionOperator* : Data Processing, Normalization and Loading into Redshift Star-Schema Dimensions Tables
+ - *LoadDimensionOperator* : Data Processing, Normalization and Loading into Redshift Star-Schema Dimensions Tables using SQL Only
  - *DataQualityOperator* : Data Quality Checks of Ingested data into Redshift Data Warehouse

 ## Data Quality Checks